 The NAB Rewards Platinum Visa is linked to NAB Rewards, so let’s touch on the loyalty program first.

 NAB Rewards is a flexible points program, which allows you to earn points in NAB’s own rewards points currency and you can then redeem for merchandise or partner program points by transferring them at a later date.

 We love flexible points programs because they let you earn points now, but decide later on the best partner or redemption option for your needs at that time.
 This reduces lock-in and increases the number of ways you can use your points.

 There is a risk that programs like NAB Rewards can devalue too – they are able to change their transfer rates to their partners.
 But generally, across most banks and bank rewards programs, these changes happen infrequently, and with notice to customers.

-NAB Rewards partners with links to Velocity Frequent Flyer, Cathay Pacific’s Asia Miles and Air NZ Airpoints so you can transfer NAB Rewards points to Velocity at a rate of 1 NAB Rewards points = 0.5 Velocity point, to Asia Miles at 1 NAB Rewards point = 0.33 Asia Miles or Air NZ Airpoints at 1 NAB Rewards point = 0.005 Airpoints.
+NAB Rewards partners with links to Velocity Frequent Flyer, Cathay Pacific Asia Miles, Singapore Airlines KrisFlyer and Air NZ Airpoints so you can transfer NAB Rewards points to Velocity at a rate of 1 NAB Rewards points = 0.5 Velocity point, to Asia Miles and KrisFlyer at 1 NAB Rewards point = 0.33 Asia Miles/KrisFlyer miles or Air NZ Airpoints at 1 NAB Rewards point = 0.005 Airpoints.